Posted: January 10, 2017An Interview with Sameera Ahmed, Ph.D., Director of The Family & Youth Institute

 Pediatric health care providers are an important, front line, family-trusted group that can not only detect the warning signs of victimization, but are also in a position to advise parents and advocate for their patients.
 It is important for health care providers to be prepared to screen and counsel children for bullying during both routine health maintenance exams and illness visits.

 More than one in four children in America says he or she has experienced being bullied, but only 20-30% of those children ever report it to an adult.
-This startling statistic can be troublesome for parents,...
+This startling statistic can be...
 Continue Reading

 Posted: December 19, 2016